Click to Get 2 FREE Boxes/Cans

 Learn More: How to Prevent the Development of Food Allergies in Babies

-While concerns about the large isoflavone content in soybeans have been raised, especially regarding its effects on young individuals, research suggests soy consumption doesn't negatively impact children's hormones or puberty; instead, it might notably reduce breast cancer risk and provide other health benefits.
+While concerns about soybeans' high isoflavone content have been raised, especially regarding their effects on young individuals, research suggests that soy consumption doesn't negatively impact children's hormones or puberty; instead, it might notably reduce breast cancer risk and provide other health benefits.

 Additionally, in certain medical conditions, soy formula becomes a necessary choice.
 Infants diagnosed with galactosemia, a rare genetic disorder preventing the breakdown of galactose (a sugar in milk), require a lactose-free diet.